abhishekbhakat/cryptoraid/README.md

 - [ ] auto calc paddle 3 and process
 - [x] libasound2-dev for beeper and tidy for console
 - [ ] add proper terminator
+- [ ] manual enttry for paddle values
+-